Plantations of New England

-The Plantations of New England were a series of colonisation efforts by Europeans on the east coast of North America, a land that they called New England.
+Plantations of New England were a series of colonisation efforts by Europeans on the east coast of North America, a land that they called New England.

-The name New England dates to the earliest days of European settlement: in 1616 Captain John Smith described the area in a pamphlet "New England."
+New England dates to the earliest days of European settlement: in 1616, Captain John Smith described the area in a pamphlet "New England."
 The name was officially sanctioned in 1620 by the grant of King James I to the Plymouth Council for New England.

-The region was subsequently divided through further grants, including the 1629 royal grant of "Hampshire" which was issued for "making a Plantation & establishing of a Colony or Colonyes in the Countrey called or knowen by ye name of New England in America."
+The region was subsequently divided through further grants, including the 1629 royal grant of "Hampshire" which was issued for "making a Plantation & establishing of a Colony or Colonyes in the Countrey called or known by ye name of New England in America."